notturingtested/notabee-kubernetes/README.md

 ## Deliverables

+Your Name: ...
+Your Email: ...
+*(This repo is entirely private so your name and email will not be shared outside of SimpleNexus)*

 You should have created this repo from a Github Classroom link provided by SimpleNexus.
-In that case, all you need to do is push all of your code to the `main` branch of your private repo, and send an email to <jmenden@simplenexus.com> letting me know you completed the assignment.
+In that case, all you need to do is push all of your code to the `main` branch of your private repo, and send an email to <jmenden@simplenexus.com> with a link to your repo letting me know you completed the assignment.

 Please do not make this repo or any contents of it public.